Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/radicalisations.md

 #### Flexes (Omens)

+This resource is affected by
-Räd Borg characters begin with Smarts (Presence) + d4 Flexes, this becomes their maximum.
+Räd Borg characters begin with Moves (Agility) + d4 Flexes, this becomes their maximum.
 Flexes are restored when resting, up to the character's maximum.

 #### Bags and wheels